 How much time will I have to put into it?

 Like most activities in college, you get out of it what you put into it.
 On average, members contribute about 3-4 hours per week to weekly meetings, projects and events.

 How can I support my student as they consider Fraternity & Sorority Life?

 Joining a fraternity or sorority is a making a lifelong commitment.
 We hope that parents/family members can act as a support network to encourage your student to take the time to find out more about the community.
 Asking questions will help them to think critically in deciding if Fraternity & Sorority Life is right for them and if so, which group.
 Provide them with more thoughtful questions, such as what values are fundemental to their fraternal experience?
 But also the practical questions, like how much will it cost?

 Will my student experience the stereotypical fraternity or sorority that I see in the movies or on television?

-Just like with all stereotypes that exist a lot of what you see is a caricature or drastically exaggerated version of the person/people depicted.
-And there is a small level of reality.
+Just like with all stereotypes that exist, a lot of what you see is a caricature or drastically exaggerated version of the person/people depicted.
+And, there is a small level of reality.
 What we hope is that is almost any way possible our Fraternity & Sorority community is breaking these stereotypes and establishing new ones.
 Our six community-wide pillars are pretty fundamental in them accomplishing this end.
-Furthermore, we host a new member education in which we cover the topics of alcohol/drugs, hazing, sexual assault, diversity/inclusion, and community development.
-We believe the way we bring students into the community is vital to how they are set up for success in meeting the expectations of our unique Greek community.
+Furthermore, we host a new member education in which we cover the core of these stereotypes through education on topics of alcohol/drugs, hazing, sexual assault, diversity/inclusion, and community development.
+We believe the way we bring students in as new members is vital to how they are set up for success in meeting the expectations of our unique Fraternity & Sorority community.

 What do I do if I have a question or concern about the recruitment process, the new member experience, etc?